Berman510/discord_movie-night-bot/README.md

 - **Watch Party Channel(s):** Configure channels for Discord events (Voice, Stage, or Text channels)
 - **Timezone Management:** `/movienight-configure set-timezone` with automatic voting closure support
 - **Admin Roles:** `/movienight-configure admin-roles add @role` and `... remove @role` for comprehensive admin access
-- **Voting role(s):** Configure which roles can vote; these roles are also used for Discord event notifications and session announcements
+- **Voting Roles:** Configure which roles can vote; these roles are also used for Discord event notifications and session announcements
 - **View Settings:** `/movienight-configure view-settings` shows all current configuration including new features

 ### Logging Configuration